lvce-editor/rename-worker/README.md

-# Color picker worker
+# Rename worker

-Web Worker to manage the color picker in Lvce Editor.
+Web Worker to manage the Rename Widget in Lvce Editor.